open main page here with limited thumbnails

 a pair of wide, six-foot long planks that appear to have been moistened (possibly waxed)

-book matched planks --- color on the second set could be accurate even though it is way off red (see my own samples)
+book matched planks --- color on the second set is unlikely

 small pen-turning blanks listed as compression wood